jo3rn/jo3rn.de/posts/2024-05-27--devoxx-uk-2024/index.en.md

 3. Do these commits cause an automated build and test?
 4. If the build fails, is it usually back to green within 10 minutes?

-If you answered _"No"_ at least once, the jump right into [Clare Sudbery](https://mastodon.social/@claresudbery)'s [Continuous Integration – That’s not what they meant](https://piped.video/watch?v=nJe6MAgLFvk) to find out how to get to _"Yes"_ (or whether you have to at all).
+If you answered _"No"_ at least once, then jump right into [Clare Sudbery](https://mastodon.social/@claresudbery)'s [Continuous Integration – That’s not what they meant](https://piped.video/watch?v=nJe6MAgLFvk) to find out how to get to _"Yes"_ (or whether you have to at all).

 !["AI's Dual-Use Potential: Balancing Innovation and Risk"](/images/blog/2024-05-27-ai.png)